 Residents’ (telephone) survey

-In October 2020 we will launch a Residents’ Survey across the eight study areas with our partners Watermelon Research.
+In February 2021 we will launch a Residents’ Survey across the eight study areas with our partners Watermelon Research & RONIN International.
 Residents in the eight areas will be randomly selected and contacted to participate in the short (10-minute survey).
 The survey will cover key areas such as transport, employment, housing, education, services, healthcare and leisure, as well as the impact of Covid-19.

 Public Sector & Third Sector, and Voluntary Community and Social Enterprise (telephone) Interviews

-As well as the Residents’ and Business Survey, we will be seeking to talk to those involved in Public & Third Sector and Voluntary Community and Social Enterprises (VCSE).
+As well as the Residents’ and Business Survey, we will be seeking to talk to those involved in Public & Third Sector and Voluntary Community and Social Enterprises (VCSE) across the eight communities.

 As part of the research we will be running online workshops in the eight communities.
 The workshops will build on the findings of the surveys and interviews.
 By interacting with community residents and stakeholders, researchers hope to understand some of the key issues and priorities for the different areas.
 Participants will be offered a £20 Amazon voucher to attend.